-The old fashioned pie crust recipes that Grandma used could always be counted on to make the best pies, and they served her family well for generations.
-Make pie shells the way they should be — light and flaky rich.
+The old fashioned flaky pie crust recipes that Grandma favored could always be counted on to make the best pies, and they served her family well for generations.
+Make pie shells the way they should be — light and flaky and rich.
 Crust that's so delicious it competes with the filling!

 Mom's Recipe Scrapbooks (c.
 1920s)